kennyaja/cool-username-generator/README.md

 # cool-username-generator
-something goofy i made for a school project
+this is a school project (i hope they accept this thing that was made in 5 hours)